uscensusbureau/citysdk/index.md

 <br />

 ## About ##
-This project was nspired by our friends in the EU who created a [City SDK for Europe](http://www.citysdk.eu/).
+This project was inspired by our friends in the EU who created a [City SDK for Europe](http://www.citysdk.eu/).

 This project is led by the US Census Bureau in collaboration with other federal and local government entities, as well as private industry.